 Data on the number of households applying to local authorities for housing assistance under the Housing Wales Act 2014 and the number of homeless households in temporary accommodation for April 2017 to March 2018.

 Between 2016-17 and 2017-18, there was a small decrease in the number of households threatened with homelessness.
 However, both the number of households assessed as homeless and the number assessed as unintentionally homeless and in priority need increased.

-- In 15 per cent of cases prevention was unsuccessful and other outcomes accounted for the remaining 18 per cent.
-This compares with 18 per cent and 20 per cent respectively in 2016-17.
+- In 15% of cases prevention was unsuccessful and other outcomes accounted for the remaining 18%.
+This compares with 18% and 20% respectively in 2016-17.

 - For the 6,021 households where homelessness was prevented, a third were able to stay in their own home and two thirds secured alternative accommodation.

 Relief of homelessness